Pylons/pyramid_blogr/docs/project_structure.rst

 Adding dependencies to the project
 ----------------------------------

-Since pyramid tries it's best to be a non-opinionated solution we will have to decide what libraries we want for form handling and template helpers.
+Since Pyramid tries its best to be a non-opinionated solution we will have to decide what libraries we want for form handling and template helpers.
 For this tutorial we will use great WTForms library and webhelpers packages.